Notikewin River

 The Notikewin River is a tributary of the Peace River in northern Alberta, Canada.
 The Notikewin Provincial Park is established at the mouth of the river.

-The name derives from nôtinikewin (ᓅᑎᓂᑫᐃᐧᐣ), the Cree word for "battle".
+The name derives from nôtinikewin (ᓅᑎᓂᑫᐃᐧᐣ), the Cree word for "battle", referring to a battle between the Cree and Dane-zaa First Nations.
+In the past, the English equivalent, Battle River, was also used for the river.
 The name is shared with the settlement of Notikewin, and is lent to the Notikewin Member, a stratigraphical unit of the Western Canadian Sedimentary Basin.

-Course
+Geography

 The Notikewin River originates in the Clear Hills of northern Alberta, north of Worsley, at an elevation of 1055 m.
-It flows in east and north-east, along the southern slopes of the Halverson Ridge, where it receives the waters from the Square Creek and Alleman Creek.
+It flows in east and north-east direction, along the southern slopes of the Halverson Ridge, where it receives the waters from the Square Creek and Alleman Creek.
 It turns east and receives waters from the Rambling Creek, Lovet Creek and Jim Creek.

-It flows through the town of Manning, where it is crossed by the Mackenzie Highway and Railink Mackenzie Northern Railway.
+It meanders through the town of Manning, where it is crossed by the Mackenzie Highway and Railink Mackenzie Northern Railway.
 The settlement of Notikewin is situated immediately north of Manning.
 The river continues north-east through the Peace Country, receiving the waters of Stowe Creek, Soldar Creek and Hotchkiss River.
 It continues north-east between Highway 741 and Highway 692, where the Meikle River and Gravina Creek merge into the river, east of Hawk Hills.
 The river turns east, enters the Notikewin Provincial Park and finally empties into the Peace River at an elevation of 275 m.

+At the town of Manning, the Notikewin River has a mean flow of 13.0 m3/s.
+Mean minimal flow at Manning is 0.818 m3/s and mean maximum flow is 54.7 m3/s.
+Record maximum flow was 190 m3/s in May 2022.